Greece: Government and politics

-Members of Parliament are elected in direct elections, which are conducted with a system of "reinforced" proportional representation, favouring the party winning a plurality of the popular vote (provided it has received at least 25 percent of the vote) and usually leading to the formation of single-party governments.
+Members of Parliament are elected in direct elections, which are conducted with a system of semi-proportional representation with a majority bonus system, usually leading to the formation of single-party governments.
 Parliamentary elections are held every four years, but early elections are proclaimed by the President on the cabinet's proposal or if a motion of no confidence passes in Parliament.
 The voting age is 17.
 Women's suffrage was legislated in 1952.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Greece performs in the mid-range on overall democratic measures, with particular strengths in elected government and freedom of movement.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Greece performs in the mid-range on overall democratic measures, with particular strengths in elected government and freedom of movement.
 Moreover, according to an OECD report, Greeks display a moderate level of civic participation compared to most other developed countries; voter turnout was 58% during recent elections, lower than the OECD average of 69%.